Pay attention to where the money comes from for your business.

 Many professions have continuing education requirements.
 These requirements make sure that the professionals keep up to date with changes in their industries.
 When it comes to your money, continue to educate yourself.
 Keep up to date with changes in taxes, accounting requirements, and fiscal policies that impact your business.
 If you don’t know, get the knowledge you need.
 Get all you can, and can all you get.

 The following is the complete list of 20 Business Tips from James, Davis and Associates.
-Articles that have been completed are hyperlinked.
-Check back later if an article you want in the series has not yet been published.
-In the alternative, you may click here to be directed to a page where you will be able to purchase an ebook containing the entire 20 tips.
+Click here to be directed to a page where you will be able to purchase an e-book containing the entire 20 tips collection.

 - Create a plan to keep your business going if you get sick.